b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 **Bonus.
 Sample size estimation.**

-As a bonus to this exerise let's talk about sample sizes.
+As a bonus to this exercise let's talk about sample sizes.

 Notice that after solving this exercise we said that if Peter is actually a better player than John and wins on average 5:1 with his opponent then still,